malcomcrab/odin-curriculum/javascript/introduction/a_quick_review.md

 ### Review

-Running through "part one" of [MDN's JavaScript basics course](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) is a great idea for a refresher on the syntax.
+Running through "Part One" of [MDN's JavaScript basics course](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/JavaScript_basics) is a great idea for a refresher on the syntax.
 If you just want a quick reference to skim, try [LearnXinY](https://learnxinyminutes.com/docs/javascript/).

 Try not to worry too much about forgetting past materials after not using them for a while.
 As you progress through the curriculum, you will almost certainly find yourself needing to look up topics covered in Foundations that you haven't touched upon in a while.
 This isn't indicative of any shortcoming on your end; it's just part of being a developer.